theleoborges/clj-boilerplate/README.markdown

 * [lazytest](https://github.com/stuartsierra/lazytest) - Watches your test files and reloads the ones you touch

+### Getting Started

+We're using [leiningen](https://github.com/technomancy/leiningen/) for project management so the first thing you will want to do is download all the dependencies:

+`lein deps`

+Then start the web server:

+`lein ring server`

+You should be ready to go.

-### Before starting
+### More

 The app understands different environments out of the box.
 By default it assumes it's running in `development` mode - look at the `env.clj` file.
 All your environment specific configuration should probably go in there.
+It's simple and it works but if you need something more elaborate or would like to use another format for the config files, then [milieu](https://github.com/drakerlabs/milieu) might be worth a try.

-This means every lein command such as `lein repl`, `lein ring server` etc need to know which environment they're supposed to run under - or they will default to `development`.
+This means every lein command such as `lein repl`, `lein ring server` etc needs to know which environment they're supposed to run under - or they will default to `development`.
 That's simple enough though.
 So if you want to, say, run your tests against the `test` environment, just provide the `ENVIRONMENT` env variable:

 `ENVIRONMENT=test lein midje`

 You will also need at least two databases `clj-boilerplate` and `clj-boilerplate-test`, corresponding respectively to a `development` and a `test` database. `production` will by default read it's configuration from the `DATABASE_URL` environment variable.
-The app ships with the postgresql driver but it should be easy to change it to any database supported by both `korma` and `lobos`.
+The app ships with the **postgresql** driver but it should be easy to change it to any database supported by both `korma` and `lobos`.

 Make sure you have the `lein-midje` plugin installed in order to run your facts and get a better/prettier output: